provable-things/ethereum-bridge/README.md

 ###Optional flags

 * optional:
-  * run the script without flags to generate a new local address (private key automatically saved in ethereum-bridge/keys.json)
+  * `--broadcast --new` : generate a new local address (private key automatically saved in ./config/instance/keys.json), and deploy contracts using the new address
-  * `--broadcast` : enable offline tx signing (your eth node will be used to broadcast the raw transaction) **the broadcast mode will load your local keys.json file**
+  * `--broadcast` : enable offline tx signing (your node will be used to broadcast the raw transaction) **the broadcast mode will load your local keys.json file**
-  * `-a` : change the default account used to deploy and call the transactions i.e:
+  * `-a` : change the default account used to deploy and call the transactions (account index and hex address are allowed) i.e:
-    * `node plugin -a 0` : use account 0 on localhost:8545
+    * `-a 0` : use account 0 on localhost:8545
+    * `-a 0x123456 --broadcast` : load and use account 0x123456 (public-key) in your keys.json file (broadcast mode)
-    * `node plugin -a 0 --broadcast` : use account at index n.
+    * `-a 0 --broadcast` : use account at index n.
 0 in your keys.json file (broadcast mode)
+  * `--instance` : load a previous configuration file (filename) you can also use 'latest' to load the latest confiuration file, i.e. `--instance oracle_instance_1483441110.json` `--instance latest`
+  * `--from` `--to` : load and process logs starting --from (fromBlock) and --to (toBlock)  ('latest' is not allowed)  i.e. `--from 27384 --to 27387`
-  * `--oar` : to specify the OAR address already deployed i.e. `node plugin --oar EnterYourOarCustomAddress`
+  * `--oar` : to specify the OAR address already deployed i.e. `--oar 0xEnterYourOarCustomAddress`
-  * `-H` : change the default eth node (localhost:8545)
+  * `-H` : change the default node (localhost:8545)
   * `-p` : change the default PORT (8545) on localhost
+  * `--url` : change the default node with an url (http://localhost:8545)
-  * `--key` : change the default key path (../keys.json) i.e. `node plugin --key /home/user/keys.json`
+  * `--key` : change the default key path (./config/instance/keys.json) i.e. `--key /home/user/keys.json`
   * `--gas` : change the default gas limit (3000000) used to deploy contracts
   * `--resume` : resume all skipped queries
   * `--skip` : skip all pending queries